Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Current Position: Current mayor of Elburn, IL.

 Platform: A strong support of President Trump’s tariffs and economic policies.
-Support making the Trump Tax cuts permanent.
+Supports making the Trump Tax cuts permanent.
 Supports funding law enforcement.
 Supports Trump’s deals to end the war in Ukraine.
 For more information go to Walter’s campaign page.

 Occupation: Scientist and cancer researcher.Fortier is running unopposed for the Democratic nomination.